CriticalFlaw/flawhud/README.md

 Extract the zipped file contents into `Steam\steamapps\common\Team Fortress 2\tf\custom`

 #### Custom Crosshairs
-KnucklesCrosses are disabled by default, to enable them open `flawhud\scripts\hudlayout.res` and under the `KnucklesCrosses` node change the values to the right of `visible` and `enabled` from 0 to 1.
-The default crosshair is a thin circle, to change the style, in the same node change the letter to the right of `labelText` to the corresponding crosshair letter found in the KnucklesCrosses.png image file (located in the `scripts` folder).
+Custom crosshairs are disabled by default, to enable them open `flawhud\scripts\hudlayout.res` and under the `CustomCrosshair` node change the values to the right of `visible` and `enabled` from 0 to 1.
+The default crosshair is a thin circle, to change the style, in the same node change the letter to the right of `labelText` to the corresponding crosshair letter found in the TF2Crosshairs.png image file (located in the `scripts` folder).

-#### Font Styles
+#### Code Pro Fonts
 To enable the Code Pro fonts, open `flawhud\resource\clientscheme.res` and remove the `_tf` suffix as instructed in the file.

 #### Transparent Viewmodels